Emc1518/School_District_Analysis/README.md

  Purpose of this analysis is to determine..

  ## **Results**
+ To explain the findings of the analysis the following questions will be answered:

- - How is the district summary affected?
+ 1. How is the district summary affected?
  The district summary is affected...

- - How is the school summary affected?
+ 2. How is the school summary affected?
 The school summary is affected..

- - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+ 3. How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 Replacing the ninth graders' math and reading scores

- - How does replacing the ninth-grade scores affect the following:
+ 4. How does replacing the ninth-grade scores affect the following:

 - Math and reading scores by grade
 Math and reading scores by grade are affected because